CBZ-D-velop/Ansible-Role-Labocbz-Install-Portsentry/README.md

 An Ansible role to install and configure Portsentry on your host.

+The Ansible role installs and configures Portsentry, a security tool used to detect and block port scans and suspicious activities on a system.
+The role offers the flexibility to define base addresses and whitelist specific addresses, ensuring trusted sources are not blocked by Portsentry.
+The configuration of excluded ports is managed through a pre-existing non-templated file available within the role's source code (files/ directory).

+By deploying Portsentry with this role, administrators can enhance the security of their systems by proactively detecting and mitigating potential attacks.
+The ability to customize base addresses and whitelist rules empowers administrators to tailor the role to their specific network environment, ensuring legitimate traffic is not mistakenly blocked.

+The role provides a streamlined approach to set up and configure Portsentry effectively, while the management of excluded ports through a pre-existing configuration file ensures consistency and ease of adaptation between deployments.

+In summary, the Portsentry role offers a robust solution to bolster system security against port scans and suspicious activities, empowering administrators with customizable options to accommodate their network requirements while avoiding the blocking of trusted sources.

 ## Folder structure

 By default Ansible will look in each directory within a role for a main.yml file for relevant content (also man.yml and main):